Practical Electron Microscopy and Database

 For the single scattering spectrum, the overall intensity of the spectrum can be given by a power-law background and core-loss profile for each edge:

-I(E) = AE-r + C1IC1(E) + C2IC2(E) + ... + CNICN(E) -------- [1389]
+I(E) = AE-r + C1IC1(E) + C2IC2(E) + ... + CNICN(E) ---------------------------- [1389a]

 where,

-AE-r -- Power-law background fit.
+AE-r: Power-law background fit.

+Equation 1389b is the linear combination of all the reference spectra.
 The core-loss profiles can be calculated using elemental standards of known thickness and composition.
 Or, a more accurate way is that the profiles are measured experimentally.
 In multiple least-squares (MLS) fitting, the weightings of the contribution of each element are adjusted by and their values converted to relative concentrations.

 on fitting a sum of reference spectra, usually a Power law background (or any background model) and one or more isolated ionization edges, to a measured spectrum.